sanyaade/LasaurShield/README.md

 The LasaurShield is a custom PCB for the [Lasersaur project](http://lasersaur.com).
-It's an [Arduino](http://arduino.cc/) [shield](http://arduino.cc/en/Main/ArduinoShields) that helps in wiring up the Lasersaur.
-Most of the components on the shield are connectors.
-See the [BOM](http://labs.nortd.com/lasersaur/manual/bom) for ordering the components.
+It's an [Arduino](http://arduino.cc/) [shield](http://arduino.cc/en/Main/ArduinoShields) that connects laser, stepper, stepper driver, stepper power, limit switches, door sensor, water chiller sensor, emergency stop sensor, and Arduino.
+Starting with v11.10 the core safety function are also hardwired on the board for more reliable operation.

 The LasaurShield is designed around the SparkFun Eagle Library, their design and CAM job rules.
 Check out the [SparkFun Tutorial](http://www.sparkfun.com/tutorials/108) if you are new to this.
+If you are interesting doing your own production run check out [this tutorial](http://www.sparkfun.com/tutorials/109).

 The following Eagle library and design files are being used: